dspinellis/simple-rolap/README.md

 This allows multiple users to work together with separate instances of a `simple-rolap` repository, without requiring the recalculation of expensive tables.
+When the database's information schema is locked (e.g. due to the creation of new indices) this part of the dependency generation step can block until the (potentially long) operation finishes.
+To avoid this, set the `SKIP_TIMESTAMPING` environment variable, for example by running `make SKIP_TIMESTAMPING=1`.

 The provided functionality is mainly useful in cases where *materialized views* are unsupported or unusable.